ssru1010/SCMT/README.md

 ## **Design Rationale**

-The architecture pursues a *dialectical balance* between **episodic specificity** and **schematic generality**.
-Entropy functions as a meta-signal guiding **memory updates** and **retrieval modulation**, dynamically reallocating capacity according to uncertainty.
-Schema abstraction arises as an emergent compression over episodic traces, promoting *transferability*, *representation stability*, and *symbolic coherence* within long-horizon learning.
+The architecture pursues a dialectical balance between episodic specificity and schematic generality.
+Entropy functions as a meta-signal guiding memory updates and retrieval modulation, dynamically reallocating capacity in proportion to uncertainty.
+Schema abstraction is conceived as a potentially emergent compression over episodic traces, aimed at improving transferability, representational stability, and symbolic coherence in long-horizon learning.

 For more elaboration, read [here.](https://ssruai.wordpress.com/2025/10/15/from-attention-to-attentional-memory-an-immanent-evolution-of-self-organizing-memory-in-transformer-systems/)